eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 - `waitUntilAllOperationsAreFinished` - Blocks the current thread until all the receiver’s queued and executing operations finish executing
 - `maxConcurrentOperationCount` The maximum number of queued operations that can run at the same time
 - `progress` An object that represents the total progress of the operations executing in the queue

-### Main benefits of NSOperationQueue
-- Dependencies, preventing operations start before the previous ones are finished.
-Dependencies also work between different operation queues and threads.
-- Support of the additional completion block.
-- Monitoring operations changes of state by using KVO.
-- Support of operations priorities and influencing their execution order.
-- Cancellation option, allowing to stop the operation at the time of its execution.

-### Overarching benefits of Operations:
-- They are reusable within your project, and often between projects.
-- They are multi-core aware, so you’re always using as many cores as possible on the device.
-- They know about thread quality of service, so the OS can make intelligent decisions about resource management.
-- They are priority-aware, meaning you can tell the system what’s important (loading more tweets) vs. what’s not-so-important (downloading user avatars).
-- They are testable, making your code robust ᕦ(ò_óˇ)ᕤ

 ### Force a NSOperationQueue runs on one thread:
 There are 2 ways you could potentially handle this: